 Besides treating and caring for animals, the goal of a vet office is to make the business run smoothly, and one of the ways to do that is by adding two-way texting between vet staff and pet owners.
 It can help the logistics for your front office staff while also helping improve the experience for your clients.
 Below are three reasons to engage your pet owners using two-way texting.

-A phone call requires your undivided attention.
+A phone call requires both your undivided attention and the pet owner’s.
 While undivided attention is needed for specific tasks like resolving a complaint or explaining pet treatment plans to clients, simple tasks don’t require intense focus.

 As an example, two-way texting between vet staff and clients enables staff to relay realistic wait times and status updates for their pets.
-For example, say the clinic is full and won’t be able to treat a dog for another three hours; staff members can inform pet owners via text, so they can wait at home until a staff member says they are ready to give care or, alternately, that treatment has been provided and they can come to pick up their pet.
+Say the clinic is full and won’t be able to treat a dog for another three hours; staff members can inform pet owners via text, so they can wait at home until a staff member says they are ready to give care or, alternately, that treatment has been provided and they can come to pick up their pet.

 Similarly, if you have last-minute updates—if the Vet is running late or had an emergency come in, for example—text messaging may be the best way to notify your client.
 And, with one-to-one text messaging, clients can respond in real-time to confirm receipt of your message or ask questions.

 Veterinary practices can significantly improve their operations by embracing two-way texting as a communication channel for client engagement.
 ER Express Mobile Vet Check-in allows vet staff and pet owners to communicate via two-way texting.
 Mobile Check-in provides efficient communication while minimizing staff tasks and setting expectations for clients.
-At check-in or after triage, with one click, staff can send messages to clients with estimated wait times for their pet, so they know how long the wait will be.
+At check-in or after triage, and with just one click, staff can send messages to clients with estimated wait times for their pet, so they know how long the wait will be.
 Additionally, if your clinic is trying to minimize having pet owners in the lobby, two-way texting supports virtual waiting, curbside check-in, and queuing processes.

 Click HERE to check out one of our customer success stories where a Vet ER utilized Mobile check-in to reduce call volume, speed up throughput times and improve client satisfaction.